pmacosta/putil/README.rst

             ...

-    * ``py27-cov`` and ``py34-cov`` test code and branch coverage using the Python 2.7 or Python 3.4 interpreter in the appropariate virtual environment.
+    * ``py27-cov`` and ``py34-cov`` test code and branch coverage using the Python 2.7 or Python 3.4 interpreter in the appropriate virtual environment.
 Arguments to py.test can be passed in the command line after a double dash (``--``).
 The report can be found in :bash:`${PUTIL_DIR}/.tox/py27/usr/share/putil/tests/htmlcov/index.html`